Pindar/pindar.github.io/_posts/2017-03-05-idea-to-production-with-gitlab-and-kubernetes.md

 ### Use it

 Now it's time to create an issue at gitlab.
 Create a branch for it starting with the issue number and do some changes.
 When you're done push it to gitlab and create a merge request.
-You will see that gitlab-ci will shortly afterwards start building/testing and deploying the changes as review app to your kubernetes cluster.
+You will see that Gitlab-CI will shortly afterwards start building/testing and deploying the changes as review app to your Kubernetes cluster.
 And as soon as you merge these changes to master and remove the feature-branch the review-app is going to tear down automatically and all the joy I was talking in the beginning is in place.
 Wasn't that easy?

 ### Clean up